Introduction to the College

 All courses required for admission must be completed by the end of the spring semester prior to starting at the Haas School of Business.
 Before applying to the school, visit the website which contains complete information concerning academic qualifications for admission with details about prerequisites and degree requirements.
 Because there are many more applicants than spaces available, completion of the prerequisites does not guarantee admission.

-The Biology+Business Program is designed to help students bridge scientific inquiry and research with entrepreneurship and commercial application.
+The Robinson Life Sciences, Business, and Entrepreneurship (LBSE) Program is designed to help students bridge scientific inquiry and research with entrepreneurship and commercial application.
 The program offers specialized coursework taught by award-winning faculty, networking opportunities and specialized career coaching, and mentoring opportunities within a peer-to-peer cohort of students who are working to become future leaders and innovators.

 Advisers are available in S450, the Haas Student Services Building, during any office hours: